evanorti/tips/README.md

 │
 ├── Tech Spec
 │   ├── Modules: A list of the affected modules.
-│   ├── Overview: The solution; a thechnical overview of the change.
+│   ├── Overview: The solution; a technical overview of the change.
 │   ├── Method: How the change will be implemented.
 │   ├── Code: Examples of the code involved.
 │   └── Considerations: General considerations or cautions.